-- Scope can be addressed in approximately one day of intensely focused work. - Managed by ULI Indiana, drawing volunteer panelists from around the state or adjacent markets who have no direct relationship to the study area and will lend an outside perspective. - Panelists obtain detailed knowledge of the study area through interviews with local stakeholders. - May be commissioned by any type of organization, such as: public agency, redevelopment authority, community development corporation, neighborhood or business association, or private entity. - May be directly funded by the client or may include fundraising/corporate sponsors. - Private or Public Engagement: a client may use a TAP to obtain ULI members' opinions, quickly and discreetly investigating a question or concern and providing private feedback to the client; OR a client may wish to have a public TAP process in order to draw attention to their community or development area. - A written report is produced and provided to the client.
+- May be conducted in-person or virtually by video conference - Scope can be addressed in approximately one day of intensely focused work. - Managed by ULI Cleveland, we have the ability to draw volunteer panelists from around the state or adjacent markets who have no direct relationship to the study area and will lend an outside perspective. - Panelists obtain detailed knowledge of the study area through interviews with local stakeholders. - May be commissioned by any type of organization, such as: a public agency, redevelopment authority, community development corporation, neighborhood or business association, or private entity. - May be directly funded by the client or may include grant funding or corporate sponsors. - Private or Public Engagement: A client may use a TAP to obtain ULI members' opinions, quickly and discreetly investigating a question or concern and providing private feedback to the client; OR a client may wish to have a public TAP process in order to draw attention to their community or development area.